-The definition of the built-in length function is a good example of the use of backtick:
+The definition of the built-in width function is a good example of the use of backtick:

 '''

-length : \{n, a, b\} (fin n, Literal n b) => [n]a \rightarrow b length \ = 'n
+width : {bits, n, a} (fin n, fin bits, bits >= width n) => [n]a -> [bits] width = 'n

 '''

-Tip: Note there are some subtle things going on in the above definition of length.
+Tip: Note there are some subtle things going on in the above definition of width.
 First, arithmetic constraints on types are position-independent; properties of formal parameters early in a signature can depend upon those late in a signature.
 Second, type constraints can refer to not only other functions, but recursively to the function that is being defined (either directly, or transitively).